 For 5G ProSe UE-to-UE Relay Communication with integrated Discovery, when a UE allows a UE-to-UE relay to be involved in the Direct Communication Request to the other UE, the UE indicates it by including a relay_indication in the broadcasted Direct Communication Request message.

-When a UE-to-UE relay receives a Direct Communication Request including a relay_indication, it decides whether to forward the message according to e.g. Relay Service Code if there is any, Application ID, operator policy per Relay Service Code, signal strength and local policy.
+When a UE-to-UE relay receives a Direct Communication Request including a relay_indication, it decides whether to send a Direct Communication Request message including its own User Info according to e.g. Relay Service Code if there is any, ProSe Service Info, operator policy per Relay Service Code, signal strength and local policy.